1-Wire: Communication protocol

+ROM family codes

+Every 1-Wire device's 64-bit ROM ID ends with an 8-bit family code.

+In most cases this byte is assigned to a single part number, so reading it from the bus is usually enough to identify the device—for example, 0x10 (DS18S20 thermometer), 0x01 (DS2401 silicon serial number), or 0x2D (DS2431 1 kbit EEPROM).

+Various people have created online databases of family codes from the broad range of 1-Wire memory, authenticator, ID, and battery-monitor devices.

 Example communication with a device

-The following signals were generated by an FPGA, which was the master for the communication with a DS2432 (EEPROM) chip, and measured with a logic analyzer.
+The following signals were generated by an FPGA, which was the master for the communication with a DS2432 (1 kbit EEPROM with SHA-1 Engine) chip, and measured with a logic analyzer.
 A logic high on the 1-Wire output, means the output of the FPGA is in tri-state mode and the 1-Wire device can pull the bus low.
 A low means the FPGA pulls down the bus.
 The 1-Wire input is the measured bus signal.
 On input sample time high, the FPGA samples the input for detecting the device response and receiving bits.

 Development tools

 When developing and/or troubleshooting the 1-Wire bus, examination of hardware signals can be very important.
 Logic analyzers and bus analyzers are tools that collect, analyze, decode, and store signals to simplify viewing the high-speed waveforms.